tpblog/blog_source/source/themes/Anisina/README.md

 Mini-About-Me module display all your SNS buttons also your avatar and the description if you set sidebar-avatar and sidebar-about-description which is very useful and common for a sidebar so it is default with your sidebar.

 It is really nice-looking and well-designed.
 It would be hidden in a small screen seeing the sidebar would be push to bottom and there is already a footer including SNS feature which is similar.

+#### RSS

+You can install plugin 'hexo-generator-feed' execute following command:
+	npm install hexo-generator-feed --save if you have already install it, Once you generate static page, atom.xml can auto generation.

+then you add your configuration in _config_yml like this:
+	plugins:
+		hexo-generator-feed	#RSS订阅插件
+	links: #添加链接信息
+		Feed: atom.xml

+if you want to add label RSS in SNS,you also can append configuration like the belowing behind the 'SNS settings':
+	RSS: true

 ### Post